shenwei356/rush/README.md

   e.g.,
   supporting custom defined variables, resuming multi-line commands, more advanced embeded replacement strings.

-These features make `rush` suitable for easily and flexibly parallelizing complex workflows in fields like Bioinformatics.
+These features make `rush` suitable for easily and flexibly parallelizing complex workflows in fields like Bioinformatics (see [examples](#examples) 17).

 ## Table of Contents